ctinengyn/README-Generator/README.md

   ---

   ## Usage
-  Run the following command at th root of your project and answer the prompted questions: `node index.js`
+  Run the following command at the root of your project and answer the prompted questions: `node index.js`

   ---